-Wardle’s Green Bay teams averaged 19 wins per season while facing stiff competition.
-After taking on NCAA Tournament teams Marquette, Wisconsin and Virginia during the 2011-12 season, Green Bay knocked off Big EAST champion Marquette during the 2012-13 campaign and eventual ACC champion Virginia during the 2013-14 season to go along with the 2014 victory at Miami.
-The Phoenix also beat Bradley’s Missouri Valley Conference rivals Evansville and Drake during the 2014-15 campaign.
+The youngest head coach in Division I when he took over with the Phoenix, Wardle’s Green Bay teams averaged 19 wins per season while facing stiff competition.
+After taking on NCAA Tournament teams Marquette, Wisconsin and Virginia during the 2011-12 season, Green Bay knocked off Big East champion Marquette during the 2012-13 campaign and eventual ACC champion Virginia during the 2013-14 season to go along with the 2014 victory at Miami.

 Wardle’s recruiting efforts at Green Bay resulted in several players of note.
 Alec Brown was the 50th overall selection in the 2014 NBA Draft by the Phoenix Suns after the 7-foot-1 center was named the 2014 Horizon League Defensive Player of the Year and finished fifth in school history with 1,678 career points.
-Brown is the only player in Green Bay history with more than 1,500 points, 750 rebounds and 300 blocked shots.
-A 6-foot guard from Chicago Marshall H.S., Keifer Sykes was the two-time Horizon League Player of the Year and can be found all over the Green Bay record books, finishing second on the school’s all-time scoring list with 2,096 career points and third with 526 assists.
+A 6-foot guard from Chicago Marshall High School, Keifer Sykes was the two-time Horizon League Player of the Year and can be found all over the Green Bay record books, finishing second on the school’s all-time scoring list with 2,096 career points and third with 526 assists.
 He is the only player in Horizon League history to accumulate 2,000 points, 500 assists and 400 rebounds (467).

 After graduating from Marquette in 2001 with a bachelor’s degree in communication studies, Wardle played professionally for two seasons in the NBA Development League and Continental Basketball Association, before beginning his coaching career as Director of Operations at Marquette from 2003-05.
 He was an assistant coach at Green Bay from 2005-10, before being named Phoenix head coach April 15, 2010.